-Of course, these outbreaks could be curbed if parents vaccinated their children with the measles, mumps and rubella (MMR), or measles, mumps, rubella and varicella/chickenpox (MMRV) vaccines.
+Of course, these outbreaks could be curbed if parents vaccinated their children with the measles, mumps and rubella (MMR), or measles, mumps, rubella and varicella/chickenpox (MMRV) vaccine.

 Clark County has an additional 11 suspected cases, as well.

 Most of these cases are in Vancouver, Wash., which is just north of the Columbia River and Portland, Ore.

 A man in his 50s from Seattle in King County, Wash., also was confirmed as having measles, and it's known that he traveled to the epicenter of the outbreak in Vancouver.